 In most situations, at least one parent will stop working in order to be the primary caregiver and handle the innumerable details of spending most of the family’s time at the hospital.
 Even with insurance, families fighting cancer can skyrocket and add to their already lengthy list of worries.
 This was also the case for Grace and her family, and they remain grateful to the many members of their extended community who provided their support in a variety of ways.

 To pay that generosity forward, the Amazing Grace Foundation helps families by relieving some of the financial stresses that come with having a child fighting cancer.
 With the expenses adding up quickly, every little bit helps.
 Donate here to help bring a smile to a family’s day.

 Making at least one Make-A-Wish dream per year come true

 The Amazing Grace Foundation knows that a Wish can have an immensely positive impact on children who are battling cancer as well as on their families.
 For those affected by pediatric cancer, Make-A-Wish gives them something to look forward to and offers priceless opportunities to focus on spending quality time with one another.

 Grace was fortunate enough to have the Make-A-Wish Foundation grant a wish for her family to visit “paradise” for 8 days.
 That trip to Hawaii let her family get away from the burden of fighting cancer every single day and helped them create invaluable memories.
 In turn, Grace was passionate about wanting other children like her to have a wish granted as well.

 The Amazing Grace Foundation partners with the Central and Western North Carolina Chapter of Make-A-Wish Foundation to fund wishes for children in our area.
-The average cost of a wish is $10,000, but together we can make this happen.
+As of 2016, the average cost of a wish was $10,130, but together we can make this happen.
 Donate here to help make one child’s wish come true.